yuemingfei/fhe-memo/frontend/README.md

 1. **Connect**: Link your Ethereum wallet.
 2. **Encrypt**: When you write a memo, the frontend generates an encrypted input using FHEVM.
 3. **Store**: The encrypted payload is sent to the `FHEMemo` contract.
-4. **Decrypt**: When viewing, the app requests a re-encryption via the Zama relayer and decrypts the result locally using your private key.
+4. **Decrypt**: When viewing, the app requests a re-encryption via the relayer and decrypts the result locally using your private key.

 ## License